Middle School Program (“GOLD”)

 - College Field Trip: After the law course, youth can elect to take a college field trip where they take a campus tour, learn about college admissions, participate in a juvenile justice lesson, and act out a trial in the moot court room.
 This experience stimulates their interest in education and dispels the myth that no matter where they come from, economically or socially, they can go to college.

 - Mentoring: At the end of the above two components FLY works closely with school officials to identify those youth at greatest risk of dropping out of school and into crime.
-Thirty of these youth are then provided with a year of monthly pro-social activities and workshops on goal setting with other youth in the program, and group service learning projects, and they are matched with a mentor.
+Thirty of these youth are then provided with service in the GOLD Program which helps at-risk youth focus on their academics and change their behavior, such that they can successfully graduate from middle school/8th grade through individual case management.

 FLY staff recruit, train, and support mentors who are matched with up to three youth.
 This unique model allows for FLY staff and mentors to gain insight on student’s strengths and assets during individual meetings, as well as an opportunity for youth to practice their life skills and goal setting with their peers in the safety of small group sessions.
 Mentors also provide homework support, and attend the group activities, workshops, and service learning projects provided by FLY staff.
 This builds a community of positive pro-social adults and peers, which for youth results in confidence, skills, and an increase in school engagement.